-The best way to prevent left ventricular hypertrophy is to maintain healthy blood pressure.
+The best way to prevent left ventricular hypertrophy caused by high blood pressure is to maintain healthy blood pressure.
 To better manage your blood pressure:

 - Monitor high blood pressure.
 Purchase a home blood pressure measuring device and check your blood pressure frequently.
 Schedule regular checkups with your doctor.

-- Make time for exercise.
-Regular exercise helps to lower blood pressure and keep it at normal levels.
-Aim for 30 minutes of moderate activity most days of the week.
+- Make time for physical activity.
+Regular physical activity helps to lower blood pressure and keep it at normal levels.
+Aim for 30 minutes of moderate physical activity most days of the week.

-- Watch your diet.
-Avoid foods that are high in fat and salt, and eat more fruits and vegetables.
+- Eat a healthy diet.
+Avoid foods that are high in saturated fat and salt, and eat more fruits and vegetables.
 Avoid alcoholic beverages or drink them in moderation.

 - Quit smoking.
-Giving up smoking improves your blood pressure and overall health.
+Giving up smoking improves your overall health and prevents heart attacks.